manxzo/Project-1/README.md

 **Special Bosses**

 1. No Money for a Suit - Suits will not be revealed.
-2. Insider Trading - Each hand that you play reduces your winning points by 10%.
+2. Insider Trading - For each hand you play, your total points are reduced by 10%.

 ## Hands and Multipliers